-The partner responsible for the implementation, integration and deployment of the Platone Market Platform is ENG.
+The partner responsible for the implementation, integration and deployment of the Platone Market Platform is Engineering.

-The Platone Market Platform does not start from scratch, since it is based in other blockchain platform developed by ENG in other relevant H2020 projects (e.g. eDream) and the starting TRL is 5.
+The Platone Market Platform does not start from scratch, since it is based in other blockchain platform developed by Engineering in other relevant H2020 projects (e.g., eDream [17]) and the starting TRL is 5.
 The goal within the Platone Project is reaching a final TRL 8.

-The Platone Market Platform targets all the market participants (DSOs, TSOs, Aggregators, Customers) that aim to create an open market for the flexibility.
+The Platone Market Platform owner should be the market operator that manage the platform itself.
+The target group includes all the market participants (DSOs, TSOs, aggregators, customers) that aim to create an open market for the flexibility.
 The Platone Market Platform serves as an open market environment in which market participants can participate to day-ahead and/or real-time market sessions.

-The platform covers the role of market operator, a party that provides a service whereby the offers to sell electricity are matched with bids to buy electricity (based on Regulation on the internal market for electricity (EU) 2019/943 [5].
+The platform covers the role of market operator, a party that provides a service whereby the offers to sell electricity are matched with bids to buy electricity (based on Regulation on the internal market for electricity (EU) 2019/943 [18].